Better Broadband in Gateshead

 The Better Broadband in Gateshead Project aims to make sure that as many homes and businesses in Gateshead as possible can get access to faster broadband.
 Superfast internet access will help improve the lives of Gateshead residents and boost our local economy.

-Working in partnership with our neighbours, Durham County Council, we have secured funding from Broadband Delivery UK (part of the Department for Culture, Media and Sport) to ensure that as many premises as possible will be able to receive a fibre optic based broadband service.
+Working in partnership with our neighbours Durham County Council we have secured funding from Building Digital UK (BDUK), part of the Department for Digital, Culture, Media and Sport, to ensure that as many premises as possible will be able to obtain a fibre optic based broadband service.

-The funding will be used to improve and upgrade the network infrastructure in those areas that currently suffer from slow speeds.
+The funding is being used to improve the network infrastructure in areas where service providers haven't upgraded their networks and don't have any plans to do so, and end users suffer from slow speeds.

-In February 2015 Virgin Media announced plans to invest £3 billion to extend coverage of their network to another 4 million homes and businesses in the UK providing broadband speeds of 300Mbps.
+Additionally, Virgin Media's Project Lightning is investing £3 billion to extend coverage of their network to another 4 million homes and businesses in the UK providing broadband speeds of 350Mbps.
 If you live in an area where Virgin Media cable services are not currently available you can register your interest on their website.